cornwallisna/cw_website/index.md

 Events of note:

-* **CNA BOARD CHANGES:**

-* **Karla Martinez** was appointed to the open **Secretary / Events Chair** position and we are so grateful to have her back.
-* As you are aware, she is already back hard at work chairing our upcoming **Block Party**.

-* **Wendell Christoff** was appointed to fill our open **Treasurer** position.
-We thank Wendell for taking on this important position again.

-* We also wanted to thank Heike Wilms for her service and hard work to CNA and the board as our former Treasurer.
-* We wish Heike and Joerg much success in their new and exciting business venture.
-* We are sure you will hear more about this from them.
-We also thank Heike for her continued commitment, involvement and ideas on CNA committees and events.

-* **Please consider volunteering for our 2025 open Board positions noted below.**
+* **UPCOMING MEETING AND EVENTS:**

+* **October 28, 2025:** General Association Meeting at the Birchwood Realty Building - 7pm.

+* **October 30 /31, 2025:** Cornwallis Halloween Spooktacular - 2035 SE 29th Street at 6pm.

+* **December 9, 2025:** General Association Meeting - Main purpose is to hold our Board Elections and provide any key Holiday Party updates - 7pm.

+* **November 22 / 34, 2025:** Put up our Christmas Decorations (candy canes, trees and median 1 decorated) Note: volunteers are needed to help put up the decorations.
+Please consider volunteering!

+* **December 13, 2025:** CNA Christmas Party at the German American Social Club (GASC) - 6-10pm.
+Additional details forthcoming.

-* All meetings are planned to be at the **Birchwood Century 21 Building** located at **4040 Del Prado Blvd.
+* All General Association meetings are planned to be at the **Birchwood Realty Building** located at **4040 Del Prado Blvd.
 Starting at 7:00pm.**

 * Come along to the meetings and support our association.
 We welcome and encourage your participation and input